-To ensure that your contact lenses fit your eyes’ unique curvatures, your eye doctor will take some measurements of your cornea, pupil and iris.
+To ensure that your contact lenses fit your eyes’ unique curvatures, your optometrist will take some measurements of your cornea, pupil and iris.

 The curvature of your cornea, the clear front covering of your eye, will be measured with an instrument called a keratometer to determine the appropriate curve for your contact lenses.

 If you have astigmatism, your cornea has a flatter corneal curve that can make it difficult to wear standard contact lenses.
-Your eye doctor may recommend a ‘toric’ lens instead, which is designed to fit more securely on an astigmatic eye.
+Your optometrist may recommend a ‘toric’ lens instead, which is designed to fit more securely on an astigmatic eye.